nata-regue/restaurant_analysis_coconut/Readme.md

 ### Defining Goals:

--How many orders were made within a year, month, week, hour.
+- How many orders were made within a year, month, week, hour.

--How much has been sold within a year, month, week, hour.
+- Which product gave more profit

--Which product gave more profit
+- How were revenues by drink classification .

--Analyze customer orders pattern (determine which beverage was asked more with which product)
+- Which drink product gave more profit

--How many deliveries there were
+- Analyze customer orders pattern (determine which drink was asked more with which product)

--Which delivery company got more sales
+- Which delivery company got more sales

 ### Querying the Data:
 Once the goals were defined, querying was done with Python.